Rumpunzel/rpg-thingy/playing-the-game/assets/fight.md

 # Fight Gear

-Assets for Fight conflicts come in two variations: weapons to attack and armor to defend.
-Though some, such as the **Helmet,** are not used to attack or defend, but they will aid you in Fight conflicts nonetheless.
+Assets for Fight gauntlets come in two variations: weapons to attack and armor to defend.
+Though some, such as the **Helmet,** are not used to attack or defend, but they will aid you in Fight gauntlets nonetheless.

 ## Vigor Gear